PixelPainter3-0/PixelPainter3.0/README.md

 	- ClientId
 	- ClientSecret
 	- HomeUrl
-1. Run the project with the Start button in Visual Studio
+1. Run the project with the Start button in Visual Studi

 ## Missing HTTPS Certificates